 Worse yet, this likely could have been avoided.
 From all appearances the iPhone updater checks the state of the phone’s firmware before proceeding.
 With the 1.0.1 and 1.0.2 updates the phone would be updated if the firmware appeared to be in its original condition.
 If it wasn’t (it was hacked to allow third-party applications, for example), the update wiped the firmware and installed a fresh copy.

-(yes, even after warning that it might) why couldn’t the 1.1.1 update have checked the firmware as other updates have done, seen that it was altered in one of a couple of known ways, and then simply thrown up a message that the phone could not be updated?
+destroying the phone (yes, even after warning that it might) why couldn’t the 1.1.1 update have checked the firmware as other updates have done, seen that it was altered in one of a couple of known ways, and then simply thrown up a message that the phone could not be updated?
 Sure, some people would gripe that they couldn’t have the iPhone’s latest features, but at least they’d still have their phone intact.
 If Apple wanted them to upgrade to a locked phone, do it the old-fashioned by offering compelling features that you can get only with the new iPhone software.

 I’m aware that Apple feels it must do right by AT&T but to offer up an update that it knows will destroy hacked iPhones—and provide no provision for undoing the damage—is a despicable act.